 My name is Lisa Schmidt and I’m the owner of Good Press.
 I’ve been designing tiles for years but I officially opened my Seattle studio in the fall of 2012.

 I took my first ceramics classes while attending Massachusetts College of Art many years ago.
 Although I loved working with clay, I was excited about the idea of designing space and working collaboratively with other people.
 That ultimately led to a career in architecture.

-I love drawing and designing space but there is nothing quite like the freedom of working with clay.
+I love drawing and designing space but there is nothing like the freedom of working with clay.
 Ceramics is an art form that allows a tremendous range of creative exploration.
 From form and function to surface design and color, the possibilities are endless.
-I find inspiration from a wide variety of sources including architecture, industrial design, textiles, origami, quilts, M.C.
-Escher, Charley Harper, woodcut prints, Chinese brush pots, toys, puzzles and, of course, nature.
+I find inspiration from a wide variety of sources including: textiles, origami, quilts, M.C.
+Escher, Charley Harper, woodcut prints, puzzles, and, of course, nature.
 The list is constantly growing and influencing what I’m working on.

 When I began designing tiles, I wondered why we don’t tile surfaces with amorphic shapes.
 That led to my first interlocking tiles.
 They began as abstract shapes but I started to enjoy the challenge of finding characters in them.
 My process is very traditional but I strive to push the boundaries of form with imagination and a sense of humor.